 A lack of ramp access to and from the northern end of the Sydney Harbour Bridge has long been a source of frustration for bike riders.

-- With more than 1,900 daily bike trips, the Sydney Harbour Bridge cycleway is the busiest link in the metro Sydney bike network yet each morning riders and pedestrians are forced to navigate 55 steps to access the city’s iconic bridge.
+- With more than 2,000 daily bike trips, the Sydney Harbour Bridge cycleway is the busiest link in Sydney’s metro bike network – yet each morning riders and pedestrians are forced to navigate 55 steps to access the city’s iconic bridge.

-- The stairs prevent the elderly, kids and other would-be bike riders who cannot physically get their bike up the steps from cycling into the CBD from the northern suburbs.
+- The stairs prevent the elderly, parents with prams, kids, people with disabilities and other would-be bike riders who cannot physically get their bike up the steps from cycling into the CBD from the northern suburbs.

 As a result, many cyclists commuting to the city have been forced into taking the ferry to Circular Quay before getting on their bike.